linoor/MecatroMouve/GoMouve.md

 =======
 **prototype version 0.1**

-This document provides a tutorial on how to set up GoMouve prototype, and explains the mechanism behind it.
+This document provides a tutorial on how to set up the micro-controller part of the [GoMouve](https://sites.google.com/site/20142015gr08/home) project, and explains how it works.

 ## Introduction
+It contains 2 Arduinos, one as *sender* (the moving target), the other as *receiver* (the camera).
+*Sender* collects its altitude (barometer) and location (GPS) then sends to receiver.
+While *receiver* collects them as well as its own altitude, location, and direction (magnetometer).
+It then computes the angle the camera should turn.

 ## Set Up
 #### Components